abhoy21/insightX_frontend/README.md

 ### Function Flow

-1. **Prevent Default Behavior**: Prevents the default form submission behavior.
-2. **Loading and Modal State Management**: Sets loading state and closes any open modal before initiating the API requests.
+1. **Loading and Modal State Management**: Sets loading state and closes any open modal before initiating the API requests.
-3. **API Requests**: Based on the selected model, the function dynamically chooses the appropriate API and sends the file data.
+2. **API Requests**: Based on the selected model, the function dynamically chooses the appropriate API and sends the file data.
-4. **Response Handling**: Once all requests are completed, the function updates the state with the received data or handles any errors.
+3. **Response Handling**: Once all requests are completed, the function updates the state with the received data or handles any errors.
-5. **Finalizing**: Resets the loading state once all operations are complete.
+4. **Finalizing**: Resets the loading state once all operations are complete.

 ## Error Handling